Redeeming Miles with Cathay Pacific Asia Miles: A Complete Guide

 Cathay Pacific Asia Miles award tickets can either be booked online or over the phone.
 Relatively simple itineraries can be booked online, whereas more complex itineraries, including those with stopovers, must be booked over the phone.

-When looking for Cathay Pacific we recommend only using the search engine on the Asia Miles website as they offer better availability to their own members.
+When looking for flights operated by Cathay Pacific, we recommend only using the search engine on the Asia Miles website as it offers better availability to its own members.
 In other words, more seats are available than if you had searched via American’s search engine, for instance.

-If you’re looking at availability over the next months, we recommend you use the American Airlines OneWorld search engine, which features a very useful calendar feature.
-Best practice is to always double check the availability found on American on the Asia Miles website to make sure that the seats are bookable.
+If you’re looking at availability over the next months, we recommend you use the American Airlines Oneworld search engine, which features a very useful calendar feature.
+Best practice is to always double check the availability found on American's website with the Asia Miles website to make sure that the seats are bookable.
 If the itinerary isn’t bookable online, note the flight numbers and complete the booking over the phone.

 Asia Miles generally doesn’t allow members to hold award seats but in some instances a supervisor may authorize an award hold while waiting for a points transfer to clear.
 Note that it can take up to 3 days for Amex points to clear, so that is an important consideration.

 Next up: Emirates Skywards - Good rates to the Maldives, Seychelles, Japan, or Australia